 Our size large example totalled 14.46kg/32lbs without pedals.

 Looking to buy one?
-Alex Evans has been putting this bike through its paces over the last few weeks and will soon be posting a full review, so you might want to hold out for that.
+Alex Evans has been putting this bike through its paces and has now published a full review.